Shrabani Basu: Early life

-Shrabani Basu was born in Kolkata and grew up in Dhaka, Kathmandu and Delhi.
+Shrabani Basu was born in Kolkata to Chitta Ranjan Basu.
+She has two sisters.
+She grew up in Dhaka, Kathmandu and Delhi.
 She studied history at St Stephen’s College, Delhi, and gained a master's degree from Delhi University.

 Career

-Her career in journalism started in 1983, when she became a trainee journalist for The Times of India in Mumbai.
+Basu's career in journalism started in 1983, when she became a trainee journalist for The Times of India in Mumbai.
 In 1987 she moved to London and worked for the Calcutta-based newspaper Anandabazar Patrika and The Telegraph.

 Spy Princess

 Basu studied Jean Overton Fuller's biography of Noor Inayat Khan, interviewed Khan's relatives, and extracted data from her SOE personal files, to write Spy Princess: The life of Noor Inayat Khan.
 It was published in 2006.
 Following her campaign for a memorial for Noor Inayat Khan in 2010, a bust in her memory was subsequently erected in Gordon Square, London, near Khan's house.
 Princess Anne unveiled the memorial in 2012.
 In 2020, Basu unveiled a Blue Plaque that was installed by English Heritage outside Khan's London home on Taviton Street.
 As of 2021, Spy Princess is being adapted into a TV series, written by Olivia Hetreed, and in consultation with Basu.